dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 touch Dockerfile
 ```

-In English, create a folder named `dockerized-rails-app`, `cd` into the directory and create a file named `Dockerfile`.
+In English, create a folder named `dockerized-rails-app`, `cd` into the directory, and create a file named `Dockerfile`.
 I can hear you say, "that doesn't need a terminal!".
 But, it's good to get comfortable living in the terminal.

 Now, open your favorite text editor.
 [VSCode](https://code.visualstudio.com/) is the one I use.
 If you have VSCode, you can type `code .` on the terminal to open the folder in the editor.
-Fill in this content within the `Dockerfile`.
+Fill in the following content within the `Dockerfile`:

 ```Dockerfile
 FROM starefossen/ruby-node:2-8-stretch